pathology-sandbox/flow_circos/README.md

 # Flow to Circos

-Basic functionality to create circos plot that show concurrent positivity on flow cytometry markers.
+Basic functionality to create circos plot that shows concurrent positivity of flow cytometry markers.

 Example output: